Couple wave at barefoot man climbing past their window at the Shard 40 floors up

 The Metropolitan Police later confirmed that a 21-year-old man had been arrested on suspicion of trespass and two other men arrested on suspicion of causing public nuisance, as the London Ambulance Service and London Fire Brigade all attended the scene.

-Mr Curphey, 52, and his partner Treasaidh, were visiting the capital for a birthday trip and were lying in bed on floor 40 of the building when someone started “waving at the window”.
+Mr Curphey, 52, and his partner Treasaida were visiting the capital for a birthday trip and were lying in bed on floor 40 of the building when someone started “waving at the window”.

-“The climber was yelling in celebratory fashion,” Mr Curphey, a retail businessman from the Isle of Man, told the PA news agency.
+“The climber was yelling in celebratory fashion,” Mr Curphey, a retail businessman from the Isle of Man, said.

 “He appeared, waving at the window, 40 floors up, already in the deep end so to speak.
 We couldn’t help but urge him on to complete his mission.